cosmopax/chess_app_jules/README.md

 1.  **Navigate to the project's root directory** (if you're not already there):
     ```bash
-    cd path/to/chess-app
+    cd path/to/chess_app_jules
     ```
-    (Replace `path/to/chess-app` with the actual path if you named the directory differently or are not in its parent directory).
-If you followed the previous steps, you might already be in this directory (`chess-app`).
+    (Replace `path/to/chess_app_jules` with the actual path if you named the directory differently or are not in its parent directory).
+If you followed the previous steps, you might already be in this directory (`chess_app_jules`).

 2.  **Activate your virtual environment** (if you created one):
     ```bash